 Computer Networking

-Faculty, staff, and students may connect their devices to the eduroam wireless network by obtaining an Wi-Fi Key.
-Additional information regarding the Campus wireless infrastructure and setup instructions can be found on the IST website.
+Faculty, staff, and students may connect their devices to the eduroam wireless network by obtaining a Wi-Fi Key.
+Additional information regarding the campus wireless infrastructure and setup instructions can be found on this Berkeley IT article.

-Visitors to Etcheverry Hall may connect to the CalVisitor public Wi-Fi network.
+Visitors to Etcheverry or Hesse Hall may connect to the Berkeley-Visitor public Wi-Fi network.

 Research groups may establish Ethernet connections within Etcheverry Hall by registering their devices with the Campus DHCP Service.